Visas and Work Permits in ASEAN Countries for Foreign Workers

 Process for a 9(g) Pre-Arranged Employment Visa

 A 9(g) Visa is issued for pre-arranged employment with a company registered or licensed to do business in the Philippines.
 The company must demonstrate that the employment of foreigners is necessary for the management, operation, or administration of the company.
-Before applying for Alien Employment Permit (AEP), the potential foreign worker must first enter the Philippines and apply for a Tax ID Number and Identity Card from the Bureau of Internal Revenue.
-After receiving these, the foreigner then applies for an AEP at the DOLE office with jurisdiction over the place of business.
-Within 15 days of receiving the AEP, the foreign worker must complete the 9(g) Visa application process with the Bureau of Immigration which requires personal attendance and an interview.
+Before applying for Alien Employment Permit (AEP), the potential foreign worker must first enter the Philippines and apply for a Tax ID Number (TIN) from the Bureau of Internal Revenue.
+After receiving the TIN, the company can apply for an AEP at the DOLE office with jurisdiction over the place of business.
+After receiving the AEP, the foreign worker must complete the 9(g) Visa application process with the Bureau of Immigration which requires personal attendance and an interview.
 The initial 9(g) visa can be for one, two, or years, and depending on the employment contract, can be extended for one, two, or three years.
 The timeframe for obtaining a 9(g) visa can be up to 90 days.
-The foreign worker must also apply for an Alien Certificate of Registration (ACR I-Card) is also required from the local Immigration office.
+The foreign worker must also apply for an Alien Certificate of Registration (ACR I-Card) from the local Immigration office.
 If a foreigner needs to start working before receiving a 9(g) Visa, they can apply for a Provisional Work Permit (PWP) from the Bureau of Immigration.
-A PWP is valid for three months or until the issuance of the 9(g) Visa.
+A PWP is valid for six months or until the issuance of the 9(g) Visa.
 A PWP is not renewable and if an AEG or 9(g) visa have not been issued before the PWP expires, the foreign worker must cease working.

 Process for a Special Non-Immigrant 47(a)(2) Visa